Hide Advanced Options

 Grad Meth: Reg, P-F, Aud

-Prerequisite: Two English courses in literature; or permission of ARHU-English department.
+Prerequisite: Two English courses beyond Fundamental Studies; or permission of ARHU-English Department.

-Works read in Middle English.
-Readings may include Canterbury Tales, Troilus and Criseyde, dream visions, lyrics.
+Explore the works of Geoffrey Chaucer in their literary and cultural environment.
+Texts read in Middle English.
+Readings may include Canterbury Tales, Troilus and Criseyde, dream visions, and lyric poems.

 ENGL404